Physics 331: Electricity and Magnetism

 - Lecture 22: EMF and Faraday's Law: discussion of motional EMF and other EMFs given, then connection to Faraday's Law through Griffith's "Universal Flux Rule".
 Maxwell's Law known as Faraday's Law introduced.
 Novel calculation of induced electric field via magneto static analogy shown.
 Quasistatic approximation introduced and cautionary example given.

-Missions for Physics 331:
+Missions and Tests for Physics 331:

 Solved Problems from 3rd ed. of Griffiths: